ccodwg/Covid19CanadaArchive/README.md

 ## Data catalogue

-A searchable catalogue of datasets, sorted by province/territory (and city/organization, if applicable), is available in the [Data Explorer](https://ccodwg.github.io/Covid19CanadaArchive-data-explorer/).
+A searchable catalogue of datasets, sorted by province/territory (and city/organization, if applicable), is available in the [Data Explorer](https://ccodwg.github.io/Covid19CanadaArchive-data-explorer/) [**note: the Data Explorer is temporarily unavailable**].
 Full details for each dataset, including any notes pertaining to them, are available in the **Search list of datasets** section of the [Data Explorer](https://ccodwg.github.io/Covid19CanadaArchive-data-explorer/).
 Feature requests and bug reports for the Data Explorer should be made in its [dedicated GitHub repository](https://github.com/ccodwg/Covid19CanadaArchive-data-explorer).

 A note about data from Quebec: when both French and English data files are available, the French dataset should usually be considered definitive (and in most cases, these files have been captured in the archive for a longer duration).

 ## Accessing the data

-The easiest way to explore the data in the archive and download individual files is the aforementioned [Data Explorer](https://ccodwg.github.io/Covid19CanadaArchive-data-explorer/).
+The easiest way to explore the data in the archive and download individual files is the aforementioned [Data Explorer](https://ccodwg.github.io/Covid19CanadaArchive-data-explorer/) [**note: the Data Explorer is temporarily unavailable**].

 The files in the archive are hosted under the following domain under the domain `https://data.opencovid.ca/archive`.
 For example, the PHAC Epidemiology Update from November 4, 2020 may be downloaded at the following URL: